VirtoCommerce/vc-module-customer/README.md

 ## Organization

-Organization contact type is a container for other Organizations and Customers
+Organization contact type is a container for other Organizations and Customers.

 [View Organization Details](/docs/view-organization-details.md)